Degree RequirementADN/ASN or BSN

 Correctional Nurse Salary & Employment

 Both corrections and nursing are fields that are projected to experience rapid growth throughout the next decade.
-As long as incarceration is in existence, having nurses that serve this population will be a requirement.
-Correctional nurses make an average salary of about $68,000 as surveyed by Indeed.com – this is determined by the state in which they work and their qualifications.
-Years of experience, additional certifications and type of correctional facility can influence salary and opportunities for advancement.
+As long as incarceration is in existence, having nurses who serve this population will be a requirement.
+Correctional nurses make an average salary of about $95,749, as surveyed by ZipRecruiter.
+This salary is determined by the state in which the correctional nurse works and their qualifications.
+Years of experience, additional certifications, and type of correctional facility can influence salary and opportunities for advancement.

 Helpful Organizations, Societies, and Agencies